 (5) If a person is liable to pay a penalty under both subsections (2) and (3), payment of the penalty under one subsection discharges the person from liability to pay the penalty under the other subsection to the extent of the payment made.

+[Section 51 amended by No. 16 of 2017 s.
+16.]

 52. Arrangements for instalments and extensions of time

 (1) The Commissioner may approve (with or without amendment) a written arrangement —